ClickHouse/ClickHouse/docs/en/sql-reference/statements/undrop.md

 within `database_atomic_delay_before_drop_table_sec` (8 minutes by default) of issuing the DROP TABLE statement.
 Dropped tables are listed in a system table called `system.dropped_tables`.

+If you have a materialized view without a `TO` clause associated with the dropped table, then you will also have to UNDROP the inner table of that view.

 :::note
 UNDROP TABLE is experimental.
 To use it add this setting:
 ```sql